-The Pediatric Heart Diseases Data Registry Core provides access to rich registry data from surgical, catheter-based and electrophysiologic studies and interventions for multiple pediatric heart diseases.
+The Pediatric Heart Diseases Data Registry Core provides access to rich registry data from surgical, catheter-based, and electrophysiologic studies and interventions for multiple pediatric heart diseases.
 The data represent over 300,000 event outcomes and have been collected from over 140,000 patients since 1982.

-Collection of these data were made possible by the Pediatric Cardiac Care Consortium (PCCC), a non-profit foundation whose mission is to improve the lives of patients with pediatric acquired and congenital heart disease by answering key questions about diagnoses, treatments, and outcomes, and thereby empower patients, families, clinicians, and policy-makers to make informed decisions and improve quality of care.
-Dr. Lazaros Kochilas, President of PCCC, will review all data requests submitted to the core and will provide approval contingent upon meeting specified criteria, including confirmation of proper scope of data use (i.e. outcomes research) and adherence to all compliance related requirements.
+Collection of these data was made possible by the Pediatric Cardiac Care Consortium (PCCC), a non-profit foundation whose mission is to improve the lives of patients with pediatric acquired and congenital heart disease by answering key questions about diagnoses, treatments, and outcomes, and thereby empower patients, families, clinicians, and policy-makers to make informed decisions and improve quality of care.
+Dr. Lazaros Kochilas, President of PCCC, will review all data requests submitted to the core and will provide approval contingent upon meeting specified criteria, including confirmation of the proper scope of data use (i.e. outcomes research) and adherence to all compliance-related requirements.

 Learn more about the PCCC here.